miellaby/entrelacs/ArrowsSpacePrototype.md

 * 1: PAIR: a regular arrow
 * 2: SMALL ATOM: a _small_ atom (size < 11)
 * 3: TAG: A small binary string first segment
-* 4: BLOB FOOTPRINT: A tag corresponding to a _blob_ footprint
+* 4: BLOB FOOTPRINT: A tag-like binary string being a _blob_ footprint
 * 5: INTERMEDIARY SLICE: An intermediary segment of a string
 * 6: LAST SLICE: Last segment
 * 7: REATTACHMENT SLICE: Reattachement for peeble overflow